iyifr/iyi/src/content/blog/How to travel through time.md

 Every time this snapshot changes, we move forward in time.

-To shift time backwards, you have to reset the global state of aeons of data about the universe to a snapshot of it at the exact point in time you wish to travel into.
+> To shift time backwards, you have to reset the global state of aeons of data about the universe to
+> the snapshot of it at the exact point in time you wish to travel into.

+> To _travel_ back in time, you'd have to not only shift time backwards, you'd also have to merge
+> yourself into the state and press play so that the changes can continue to occur from that
+> snapshot onwards.

-To shift time forwards, you would have to accelerate the changes and randomness and arrive at a new snapshot several trillions of iterations ahead.
+> To shift time forwards, you would have to accelerate the changes and randomness and arrive at a

-If you figure out how to keep a log of all the data in the universe and all of it's changes, you would be able to travel through it by inserting yourself into a snapshot at some arbitrary point in time.
+> new snapshot of the universe several trillions of iterations ahead.

-There are some things you would need to figure out though..
+There are some things you would need to figure out.

-### Problem 1

-When you want to pick a point to travel into, you might experience some hiccups.
-Our human measurement of time does not correlate to the randomness and frequency of which we actually propagate through state changes.

-That means, when we say go back 60 seconds.
-What does that actually mean when we express time through the stuff that has changed ?

-I have NO IDEA.
-I don't even know if I'm articulating it right.
-I should wash plates again this night.

-New Research Project - Measuring time as a factor of universe state changes.

-### Problem 2
+### Problems

 You cannot be a part of the state in order to change it.
-If you try to meddle with state in some way (especially if you're going backwards in time), your actions ( and it's side effects ) on other pieces of the state will get logged and then the state gets tangled.
-That screws it up and adds a lot of weird paradoxes.
+If you try to meddle with state in some way (especially if you're going backwards in time), your actions can have side effects on other pieces of the state will get logged and then the state gets tangled.
+This gives rise to _paradoxes_ which is a whole sub-genre of time travel in itself.

-Your actions should have no effect on the state of this universe for you to meddle with time or there will be lots of issues.

-It is physically impossible to store and keep track of the data required to travel through time with the faculties available to us.
+It is also beyond our limits of computation to store and keep track of the data required to travel through time.

-Think about the level of storage, computing etc etc.

-Also, on further analysis, your actions of trying to get all of this data will be logged as a state change.
-It would only be possible if you existed outside of this universe (your data is not a part of state) and you figured out to observe the state (or history) of this universe.

-Maybe this is the reason why God doesn't meddle with our affairs at times, shit can get bat-shit crazy.

-New Research Project - How to remove oneself from state.
+Just think about time as a big stack of data about the universe at various points.. the past, the present, the future.

+The pieces of data at the top are probabilistic and that represents the future.
+Probabilistic as in we're taking a guess as to what the data may be.

+The past is deterministic, the stack contains perfectly accurate data about the events of the past.

+The present is perpetually unfolding at a stochastic (random) pace.

+Only an entity outside of the universe can have access to this stack, it's so much data that it's difficult to comprehend.

+In programming terms, we don't have read-access or write-access to this stack, to the best of my little knowledge on physics.

 ---